awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/writing-with-agents.md

 ## Custom Credential Providers<a name="custom-cred-provider"></a>

-You can create a custom credentials provider and give its class name and jar path to the Kinesis Agent in the following configuration settings: `userDefinedCredentialsProvider.classname` and `userDefinedCredentialsProvider.location`\.
+You can create a custom credentials provider and give its class name and jar path to the Kinesis agent in the following configuration settings: `userDefinedCredentialsProvider.classname` and `userDefinedCredentialsProvider.location`\.
 For the descriptions of these two configuration settings, see [Agent Configuration Settings](#agent-config-settings)\.

 To create a custom credentials provider, define a class that implements the `AWSCredentialsProvider` interface, like the one in the following example\.